mixxxdj/manual/source/chapters/library.rst

 --------------------------------------------

 Using the :guilabel:`Quick Links` sub-menu you can bookmark folders for direct access.
-Click the :guilabel:`Browse` sidebar item and navigate to the folder you would like to bookmark.
+Click the :guilabel:`Computer` sidebar item and navigate to the folder you would like to bookmark.
 Right-click and choose :guilabel:`Add to Quick Links`.
 The folder is now pinned below the :guilabel:`Quick Links`.
 To un-pin that folder, right-click and choose :guilabel:`Remove from Quick Links`.